msdrigg/site/blog/2025-06-01-0xdead10cc-caused-by-swiftdata-modelcontainer/index.md

 draft: true
 ---

 I'm writing today about another tricky crash I investigated in my [Roku remote app](https://apps.apple.com/us/app/roam-a-better-remote-for-roku/id6469834197).
-Unlike the [previous post](/blog/2025-05-25-silent-sigpipe-crash-caused-by-bsd-socket) in my troubleshooting journey, the iOS crash reporter actually caught this crash.
-What made this crash tricky was the fact that the XCode crash viewer obfuscated the underlying reason for the crash.
+Unlike the [previous post](/blog/2025-05-25-silent-sigpipe-crash-caused-by-bsd-socket) about troubleshooting crahes, the iOS crash reporter actually caught this crash.
+What made this crash tricky was the fact that the standard XCode crash viewer obfuscated the underlying reason for the crash.
 In this post, I'm going to walk through how I identified the true cause of the crash and solved the underlying issue, and through the process I'll share some best practices I learned about managing background execution on iOS.

 <!-- truncate -->